iwis/SQL-notes/README.md

  - access control,
  - triggers (I didn't describe triggers in SQL Server, because their syntax differs significantly from other DBMSs),
  - sequences,
- - paging the result of a SELECT query.
+ - paging the result of a SELECT query,
+ - query optimization (indexes and query execution plan).

 The notes are quite complete.
 At the same time, they are concise, because I wrote information common for all DBMS, and marked the differences.